-The NIC’s purpose, and its principal outputs, accountabilities and duties are set out in its published Charter, which safeguards its discretion over its work programme and the independence of its reports and recommendations.
-The Charter also sets out the balance of responsibility between the government and the NIC.
+The National Infrastructure Commission was established as an Executive Agency of HM Treasury on 24 January 2017.
+The Commission’s purpose, and its principal outputs, accountabilities and duties are set out in its published Charter, which safeguards its discretion over its work programme and the independence of its reports and recommendations.
+The Charter also sets out the balance of responsibility between the government and the Commission.

 National Infrastructure Commission

 The role of the Commission is to provide advice and make independent recommendations to government on national infrastructure priorities.
 Its objectives are to support sustainable economic growth across all regions of the UK, improve competitiveness and improve quality of life.
 The Commission’s core responsibilities are to produce:

 - a National Infrastructure Assessment once in every Parliament, setting out the Commission’s assessment of long term infrastructure needs with recommendations to the government